 Casper/née Jace pushed him over, pull his jeans off, threw his legs over his shoulder and entered him in one thrust.

 “Fuck me, fuck me, Casper.
 Harder, deeper.
 Oh fuck, I’m cumming.”
 He geysered all over himself.
 Only thing I could think of was to jump Casper while he was still inside Jack.
 We were soon rocking and rolling on top of Jack, who quickly recovered from his premature enthusiasm.
 Casper was holding onto Jack’s long dick like it was a saddle pommel while my motion made him jerk Jack off.
 Jack came again, looking a little distressed that he was so far ahead of us.
 I took my fingers, massaging Casper’s cock and stimulating Jack’s prostate.
 This time both he and Casper came together.
-I rolled off of them and they attacked my dick, with Jack sitting down on it and riding it like a bronco and Casper massaging my ass and prostrate.
-My dick did its little turn and I went rigid inside Jack, while Jace continued to bounce up and down on me.
+I rolled off of them.
+They attacked my dick, with Jack sitting on it and riding it like a bronco while Casper massaged my ass and prostrate.
+My dick did its little turn.
+I went rigid inside Jack, while Jace continued to bounce up and down on me.
 Casper had three fingers inside me and was winding me up.
 I held my breath until the first eruption, which spurred Jack to faster and faster bouncing and tightening of his ass as I continued to blow.
-I was gasping for air, then relaxed from being rigid, Casper pulled Jack off of my cock and guided his dick to his pleasure hole.
+I was gasping for air.
+I relaxed from being rigid.
+Casper pulled Jack off of my cock and guided his dick to his pleasure hole.

 “Oh, my god, I’m fucking Casper,” he cried.
 Soon he was kissing him without missing a beat on Casper’s ass.
 His ecstasy made me hard again.
 I rolled behind them and stuck my dick in with Jack’s and we fucked Casper in the same rhythm, until we all came together.
 That was it.
 Jack wouldn’t let go of Casper, even though his dick had slipped out.